 Keep in mind, however, that you need some runway in your production timeline.
 You’ll want to publish at least 2-3 weeks ahead of the holidays to give yourself enough time to promote to publications and allow readers to share your content.

-Tip: If your brain is fried and you need some content idea inspiration, here are 9 ideas to spark your creativity.
+Tip: If your brain is fried and you need some content marketing ideas, here are 9 prompts to spark your creativity.

 2) Next Year’s Content Strategy

 The new year will be here before you know it, which means it will be time to reassess your goals and tactics.
 You can get a jumpstart on your content strategy for your next quarter, half year, or even full year starting now.
 (We’re assuming you have one documented.
 If not, here are the 12 things you need to include, as well as tips to get your content strategy on paper.)

 Think about what you want to focus on going forward.
 Lead nurturing?
 Lead gen?
 Social strategy?
 Engaging current customers?
 Based on the insights you’ve gained from this year, consider how you might tweak your tactics to achieve your goals.